How Hunter Biden’s Firm Helped Secure Cobalt for the Chinese

 It is not clear how China Molybdenum chose the company.
 Current officials at BHR do not return email and phone calls seeking comment.
 Vincent Zhou, a spokesman for China Molybdenum, said in an email: “We do not know Hunter Biden or his involvement in the BHR.

-Dozens of executives from companies involved in the deal, including Freeport McMorran and Lundin, said in interviews that they had not been given a reason for BHR’s involvement.
+Dozens of executives from companies involved in the deal, including Freeport-McMoran and Lundin, said in interviews that they had not been given a reason for BHR’s involvement.
 Most officials also said they did not know about Mr. Biden’s dealings with the firm.

 Paul Conibair, then chief executive of Lundin, said that despite BHR buying Lundin’s stake, it was clear that China was a leader in molybdenum trade.